walakang/Parceiro/README.md

 # -walakang
 Parceiro is a Personal productivity tool

-its taylored mostly to my preferences and personal needs, more than a public app.
+It's taylored mostly to my preferences and personal needs, more than a public app.
 Anyway, i'll be glad to know it fits yours too.

 Based on a Fork of Shidil Eringas's Drello
-GUI took some ideas from George W Park Trello clone at Codepen/GitHub And some other functionalities come from GeekForGeeks demos and the good vibes of all those that openly share theirs ideas trough the qhole internet.
+GUI took some ideas from George W Park Trello clone at Codepen/GitHub And some other functionalities come from GeekForGeeks demos and the good vibes of all those that openly share theirs ideas trough the whole internet.

 ===

 First try on publishing a site in github.io
 I choose to change the app name/title as to avoid been tied to any existent platform or app out there About the name Parceiro